grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/11 Result Export.md

 ## Export as CSV

-To export the test result as CSV, visit the test result, , click the options menu - triple-dot button **⫶** in the top right - and select `Export Data`.
+To export the test result as CSV, visit the test result, click the options menu - the three dots in the top right - and select `Export Data`.
 The data will be exported as a `.tar.gz` file with a `.csv` contained inside.

 The CSV data has the following columns of data: